Corryong's 150 Year Timeline

 Troops and Female Auxiliary Forces return after WWII.

-1953 Corryong High School established and commences operation.
+1953 Corryong High School is established and commences operation.

 Snowy Hydro Electricity Scheme